AymanMukh/R-SCNN/README.md

 ## Mnist

-We followed the same procedure for generating the currupted mnist dataset.
-Refer to makemnist.m for details on how to generate the data curruption.
+We followed the same procedure for generating the Corrupted mnist dataset.
+Refer to makemnist.m for details on how to generate the data corruption.
 We also provide a checkpoint insdie the tmp folder.

 <img src="mnist.PNG" width="250" height="300">

 We compared our method with a convertional CNN and two other spherical CNNs in the table below.
 Each mnist input image has 28*28 pixels, we randomly currupt 100 or 300 pixels as shown in the image above.
-The results are shown in the taable below:
+The results are shown in the table below:

 | Method  | clean | 100  |  300 |
 | ------- | ------| ---- | ---- |